foomo/gocontentful/README.md

 >**RichTextToHtml**(rt interface{}, linkResolver LinkResolverFunc, entryLinkResolver EntryLinkResolverFunc, imageResolver ImageResolverFunc, locale Locale) (string, error) {

 Converts an interface representing a Contentful RichText value (usually from a field getter) into HTML.
 It currently supports all tags except for embedded and inline entries and assets.
 It takes in three (optional) functions to resolve hyperlink URLs, permalinks to entries and to derive IMG tag attributes for embedded image assets.
-The three functions return a map of attributes for the HTML tag the RichTextToHtml function will emit (either an A or an IMG) and have the following signature:
+The three functions return a map of attributes for the HTML tag the RichTextToHtml function will emit (either an A or an IMG) and have the following signature.
+Note that the ImageResolverFunc function must return a customHTML value that can be empty but if set it will substitute the IMG tag with the returned HTML snippet.
+This allows you to emit custom mark-up for your images, e.g. a PICTURE tag.

 >type LinkResolverFunc func(url string) (resolvedAttrs map[string]string, resolveError error)

 >type EntryLinkResolverFunc func(entryID string, locale Locale) (resolvedAttrs map[string]string, resolveError error)

->type ImageResolverFunc func(assetID string, locale Locale) (attrs map[string]string, resolveError error)
+>type ImageResolverFunc func(assetID string, locale Locale) (attrs map[string]string, customHTML string, resolveError error)

 >type EmbeddedEntryResolverFunc func(entryID string, locale Locale) (html string, resolveError error)